soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/ocas-session-policies.md

 Azure Active Directory conditional access policies and Cloud App Security session policies work in tandem to examine each user session and make policy decisions for each app.
 To set up a conditional access policy in Azure AD, follow this procedure:

 1. Configure an [Azure AD conditional access policy](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) with assignments for a user or group of users and the app you want to control with the Conditional Access App Control.

-> **Note** Only apps that were [deployed with Conditional Access App Control](https://docs.microsoft.com/en-us/cloud-app-security/proxy-deployment-aad) will be affected by this policy.
+NOTE: Only apps that were [deployed with Conditional Access App Control](https://docs.microsoft.com/en-us/cloud-app-security/proxy-deployment-aad) will be affected by this policy.

 2. Route users to Office 365 Cloud App Security by selecting the **Use Conditional Access App Control enforced restrictions** in the **Session** page.